sabnzbd/sabnzbd/main/win/par2/README_FIRST.txt

 a Windows computer).
 Combining the mixed-OS executables solves both of these problems (see the 20080116 version release notes below for details).

-The libtbb.dylib file is built from the TBB 2.1 tbb21_009oss_src.tar.gz distribution.
-It was built for the x86, ppc, x86_64 and ppc64 architectures and will therefore run on all Macs that support 10.4 or 10.5.
+The libtbb.dylib file is built from the TBB 2.2 tbb22_20090809oss_src.tar.gz distribution.
+It was built for the x86 and x86_64 architectures and will therefore run on all Macs that support 10.4 or 10.5.

 Normally, the libtbb.dylib file is built so that for a client program to use